 The danger of bringing rocks to a fight is that you can also give your opponent the idea to use rocks — if you’re surrounded, particularly in darkness, you can become an easy target.
-In a situation where you’re in a camp with a fire or a source of light, you might end up in a situation where your enemies can see you but you can’t see them.
+In a situation where you’re in a camp with a fire or you’re holding a torch (side note: here’s how to make a torch) or another source of light, you might end up in a situation where your enemies can see you but you can’t see them.
 In this type of situation, if you start throwing rocks – well, it may give your foes ideas.

 One effective tactic used by armies like the Mongols in earlier history were to first shoot a massive volley of arrows into the air that would then come down on the enemy’s infantry; this volley would continue until a number of infantry had been taken out — then their main ground force would move forward and attack.
 Often times the odds tipped in their favor.
 If you hole up in a fort (a camp with walls) or simply face off in the streets with an armed gang, watch out for projectiles like rocks and debris or even things like bottles.